mjholder/DashMetrics/README.md

 -c        Specify a path to load a custom config.json.
 -h        Displays this message and quits.
 ```
 dm_dash runs the dash webapp.
 This is hosted on 0.0.0.0:8050 by default.
+This also fill the specified database with
+6 tables that are used to store and compare data returned from users visiting the website.
+These tables get reset
+each time dm_dash is started and each user has their own row.
 ```
 # dm_dash -h